 This example above shows that a child could perform better in the company of a skilled and knowledgeable person.
-Skills in social environment and not in isolation falls within the proximal development of children.
+Skills in a social environment and not in isolation falls within the proximal development of children.

 As a child becomes more independent the guardian allows him to work independently.
-Parents could teach children some important steps and strategies to solve the mathematical equation.
+Parents could teach children some important steps and strategies to solve mathematical equations.
 They can encourage them to solve such problems independently from the next time.
 This improves the child’s confidence and social development skills by involving cooperation.
 Children can also be encouraged by their teachers to develop their social skills within the Proximal Development Zone.

 Language skills and Vygotsky’s theory of development

 Language is an important skill for effective communication and social interaction in children and adults.
 Adults help in the transmission of knowledge and experiences to children.
 Language includes verbal and nonverbal speech for effective communication of thoughts.